 St. Jude Children's Research Hospital national outreach director.

 Thomas and Donohue, long-time residents of Westport, Connecticut sold their sprawling Long Island Sound estate for close to its asking price, just under $30 million, moving to a smaller property across town.
 [December 2006]

 Best known by the public for her starring role as the wholesome Ann Marie on That Girl (1966).

 Attended and graduated from Marymount High School in Los Angeles, California (1956).

 Attended and graduated from the University of Southern California with a teaching degree.

 She was a member of the Kappa Alpha Theta sorority.

 She was awarded the Women in Film Lucy Award for her excellence and innovation in her creative works that have enhanced the perception of women through the medium of television (1996).

 She was awarded the Presidential Medal of Freedom by President Barack Obama on November 24, 2014, the highest honor bestowed upon a civilian, at a White House ceremony.

-Born on the same date as Laurence Luckinbill.
+Shares the same birthday with Laurence Luckinbill.